Directed by: Tim Miller || Produced by: Simon Kinberg, Ryan Reynolds, Lauren Shuler Donner

 Running Time: 108 minutes

-It’s almost as shocking, in fact, as how good the new Deadpool movie is and how well it’s doing at the box office.
-Given the public dedication of star Ryan Reynolds, writers Rhett Reese and Paul Wernick, and rookie director Tim Miller to the project and its source material, as well as the ingenius marketing campaign, hopes were high for Deadpool.
+Few expected a success this smashing.
+Given the public dedication of star Ryan Reynolds, writers Rhett Reese and Paul Wernick, and rookie director Tim Miller to the Deadpool comics, as well as their production’s genius marketing campaign, hopes were high for Deadpool, “the movie.”
 Just how resounding the film landed is another story, however, with the movie smashing its way to over $260 million in its opening weekend (a record for R-rated movies) and nearly half a billion dollars in two weeks.
 That stuff sends shockwaves through the industry.
 A sequel has already been greenlit and numerous comic book properties, including Wolverine 3, are being considered with R-ratings in mind.

 In any case, what should we make of the soon-to-be most successful R-rated film of all time?
 Well, despite Deadpool’s dedication to breaking the fourth wall and lampooning its subgenre, Deadpool actually feels more like an adaptation of graphic novel source material than most other superhero films.
 Part of the reason for this is the filmmakers’ dedication to the character via the screenplay, but the gleeful, colorful, and incredibly bloody tone of the direction makes the movie feel ripped from the pages of a comic book in the best way possible.
 Deadpool is fun, hilarious, and liberated from the self-important saving-the-world scenarios of so many Avengers, X-Men, and DC movies.
 Deadpool feels like a one-off, random adventure issue #385 from your local comic store.
 It just works like that.